-MidHudson Regional Hospital of Westchester Medical Center and, specifically, the Pastoral Care staff, is committed to minister as instruments of the Lord’s peace in life: where there is injury, hatred, doubt, despair, and darkness, to bring pardon, faith, hope, and light.
+MidHudson Regional Hospital. and specifically the pastoral care staff, is committed to minister as instruments of the Lord’s peace in life: where there is injury, hatred, doubt, despair, and darkness, to bring pardon, faith, hope, and light.

 Religious beliefs and practices are interwoven with cultural contexts.
 We help each individual remember the healing, sustaining, guiding, and reconciling power of his or her own religious faith and spirituality.

 - Spiritual care for patients, their families and staff

 - Masses and interfaith services in the Chapel, which are transmitted on our hospital TV, on channel 60